Rc-W024/VitalSense2024/README.md

 # VitalSense2024
-Vital sensing based on 120 GHz FMCW RSoC for biometrics and situation awareness.
+Vital signal processing based on 120 GHz FMCW RSoC for biometrics and situation awareness.

 Paper: On the Feasibility of Vital Sensing with Radar System-on-Chip for Novel Modality Biometrics (*In Preparation*)